Decision API before software acts

 Validate payloads before production purchase

-Use live demo + docs to test deterministic outputs and request-linked evidence fields.
+Use docs and runtime references to test deterministic outputs and request-linked evidence fields.

 No production API key issuance